-- 1 (i) The unit(s) have access to public water and sewer, or have adequate access to private - 2 water and/or wastewater systems approved by the relevant state agency; and

-3 (ii) The zoning ordinance shall allow each single-family unit to be located on its own lot, without increased requirements for minimum lot size, lot width, lot frontage or lot depth and shall 4 5 allow for a zero-lot line setback along the common property line to accommodate the subdivision for these units; provided that, the unit(s) comply with requirements for building and fire codes; and 6 7 (iii) Other dimensional requirements of the base zoning district shall apply to the outside 8 perimeter property lines of the end-units of the development, however, there shall not be increased 9 dimensional requirements solely applicable to attached single-family structures and not applicable 10 to other residential structures containing the same density in the same zoning district; and 11 (iv) Cities and towns may establish additional standards for such units; provided that, such 12 standards do not restrict a dwelling to less than three (3) stories, restrict its floor area ratio to less 13 than one, limit the bedrooms to less than three (3), or require more than one off street parking space 14 for up to two (2) bedrooms, and two (2) off-street parking spaces for up to three (3) bedrooms.

-15 (b) A zoning ordinance may include special provisions for any or all of the following:

-16 (1) Authorizing development incentives, including, but not limited to, additional permitted uses, increased development and density, or additional design or dimensional flexibility inexchange for:

-- 19 (i) Increased open space; - 20 (ii) Increased housing choices; - 21 (iii) Traffic and pedestrian improvements; - 22 (iv) Public and/or private facilities; and/or major thoroughfares, public greenspaces, or other areas of special public investment or valuable natural resources.

-(v) Other amenities as desired by the city or town and consistent with its comprehensive plan.
-The provisions in the ordinance shall include maximum allowable densities of population and/or intensities of use and shall indicate the type of improvements, amenities, and/or conditions.
-Conditions may be made for donation in lieu of direct provisions for improvements or amenities;

-- 27 (2) Establishing a system for transfer of development rights within or between zoning 28 districts designated in the zoning ordinance; and - 29 (3) Regulating the development adjacent to designated scenic highways, scenic waterways,
+1 (1) The unit(s) have access to public water and sewer, or have adequate access to private 2 water and/or wastewater systems approved by the relevant state agency; and 3 (ii) The zoning ordinance shall allow each single-family unit to be located on its own lot, 4 without increased requirements for minimum lot size, lot width, lot frontage or lot depth and shall 5 allow for a zero-lot line setback along the common property line to accommodate the subdivision 6 for these units; provided that, the unit(s) comply with requirements for building and fire codes; and 7 (iii) Other dimensional requirements of the base zoning district shall apply to the outside 8 perimeter property lines of the end-units of the development, however, there shall not be increased 9 dimensional requirements solely applicable to attached single-family structures and not applicable 10 to other residential structures containing the same density in the same zoning district; and 11 (iv) Cities and towns may establish additional standards for such units; provided that, such 12 standards do not restrict a dwelling to less than three (3) stories, restrict its floor area ratio to less 13 than one, limit the bedrooms to less than three (3), or require more than one off street parking space 14 for up to two (2) bedrooms, and two (2) off-street parking spaces for up to three (3) bedrooms.
+15 (b) A zoning ordinance may include special provisions for any or all of the following: 16 (1) Authorizing development incentives, including, but not limited to, additional permitted 17 uses, increased development and density, or additional design or dimensional flexibility in 18 exchange for: 19 (i) Increased open space; 20 (ii) Increased housing choices; 21 (iii) Traffic and pedestrian improvements; 22 (iv) Public and/or private facilities; and/or 23 (v) Other amenities as desired by the city or town and consistent with its comprehensive 24 plan.
+The provisions in the ordinance shall include maximum allowable densities of population 25 and/or intensities of use and shall indicate the type of improvements, amenities, and/or conditions.
+26 Conditions may be made for donation in lieu of direct provisions for improvements or amenities; 27 (2) Establishing a system for transfer of development rights within or between zoning 28 districts designated in the zoning ordinance; and 29 (3) Regulating the development adjacent to designated scenic highways, scenic waterways, 30 major thoroughfares, public greenspaces, or other areas of special public investment or valuable 31 natural resources.
 32 (c) Slope of land shall not be excluded from the calculation of the buildable lot area or the 33 minimum lot size, or in the calculation of the number of buildable lots or units.